w3c/wcag3/guidelines/groups/layout/user-orientation/current-step-position-indicated.md

 status: developing
 ---

-The position of the current step within the multi-step process is visually and programmatically available.
+The position of the current :term[step] within the :term[multi-step process] is visually and programmatically available.